Orientation|Loyola University Chicago

 If you encounter a technical problem submitting your WPA response in Sakai, and it is reasonably near the end of your two-hour testing window, you may copy and submit your response to placementtest@luc.edu for consideration.
 Please be aware that it may be determined that you will need to restart the test, if your response has exceeded your testing window of two hours.

-We recommend taking your test as soon as possible before orientation; otherwise it may affect what classes you will be able to register for and could result in a hold on your account.
+We recommend taking your test as soon as possible before orientation; otherwise it may affect your eligibility to enroll in required classes.

 Return to the Writing Placement Assessment main page.